DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

 \subsection{Handcrafted Features}

-The fabrication process impacts the quality of the spoofs created with fabrication materials.
-According to recent research \cite{b5_sharma1}, handcrafted features have an impact on identifying PAs.
-In this work, we have utilized some existing handcrafted features including ridge-valley clarity, ridge-valley smoothness, frequency domain analysis, number of abnormal ridges and valleys, orientation certainty level, and gabor quality to estimate the quality of the input fingerprint sample.
-The details of the aforementioned features are described in the following subsections.
+The fabrication process impacts the quality of the spoofs fabricated with various materials.
+According to recent research \cite{b5_sharma1} \cite{b37_deepika}, handcrafted features are proven to be useful while detecting PAs.
+In this work, we have utilized some existing handcrafted features \cite{b5_sharma1}, \cite{olsen} including ridge-valley clarity, gabor quality, ridge-valley smoothness, number of abnormal ridges and valleys, orientation certainty level, and frequency domain analysis to estimate the quality of the input fingerprint sample.
+The details of these features is provided in the following subsections.